 By generating electricity from clean sources, communities across the globe are able to:

 And those are just a few of the advantages.
-Although the push towards renewable energy is largely positive, there are some challenges that need to be addressed if we are to maximize the potential of solar power and other green technologies like wind turbines.
+Although the push towards renewables is largely positive, there are some challenges that need to be addressed if we are to maximize the potential of solar power and other green technologies like wind turbines.
 As the interest in alternative energy continues to rise, proper safety protocols and regulations should be at the forefront of industry leaders’ minds.
 This is especially important when it comes to fire protection, which is the greatest concern for solar panel development.

 That being said, are there dangers with solar farms?
 In large part, solar farms are very safe—so long as best practices for reliable design, installation, and maintenance are followed.